 **CORONAVIRUS (COVID-19) RESPONSE**

-With the current situation, we are focusing our efforts on high visibility patrols across all areas of West Dorset.
-We will be challenging people we come across in line with Government legislation along with supporting the most vulnerable within our communities.
+With the ongoing battle against Covid-19, we are continuing to focus our efforts on high visibility patrols across all areas of West Dorset, challenging people we come across in line with Government legislation along with supporting the most vulnerable within our communities.
 Please follow Government guidelines and advice from the NHS to help keep yourself and others safe.

-Welcome to the Sherborne Neighbourhood Policing Team (NPT) page which covers both the town centre and our far-reaching rural communities.
+Welcome to the Sherborne Neighbourhood Policing Team (NPT) page which covers both the town centre and our surrounding rural communities.

 The rural section covers various parish council areas: